 Who Is Kristen Bell?

 Born in Michigan in 1980, Kristen Bell studied musical theater at New York University and made her Broadway debut while still a student.
 In 2004 Bell landed her breakout role, the title character on the TV series Veronica Mars.
-This led to more roles in films, including the hit comedies Forgetting Sarah Marshall, Couples Retreat and Get Him to the Greek.
+This led to work in films like Forgetting Sarah Marshall, Couples Retreat and Get Him to the Greek, as well as a leading voice role in the Disney megahit Frozen.
 Bell later starred in the series House of Lies and The Good Place.

 Husband Dax Shepard & Children